 This page deals with the following points:

-- Defects in different notices
+- Defects in notice

 - Rectification and the right of first refusal

 Relevant statutory provisions

 In outline, Part I of the Landlord and Tenant Act 1987 confers on qualifying tenants of residential flats in a building rights of first refusal when a "relevant disposal" is intended to be made by the landlord (section 4).
 It also gives rights of enforcement if the landlord makes such a disposal without observing the requirements of the Act.

 A landlord is prohibited from making a relevant disposal affecting premises to which the Act applies unless it has first offered to dispose of these to the qualifying tenants by serving a notice under section 5 of the Act.

 There are a number of exceptions to what amounts to a relevant disposal under the Act (section 4(2)).

 Kensington Heights Commercial Co Ltd v Campden Hill Developments Ltd